Design Basics for Scientists

 Participation in the course is open and free of charge for all scientists.
 A certificate of participation can be provided upon request after completion of the course.

 Ready to learn how to improve your texts, posters and slides?
 Enrolment to the course is now open.
 To join, please log into your PLANT 2030 ACADEMY account and follow the link below.
-If you don’t have an account yet, you can create one using THIS LINK.back to Online Learning Join the Online Course
+If you don’t have an account yet, you can create one using THIS LINK.back to list Join the Online Course

 This course is presented by Dirk Biermann, a professional communication and graphic designer with more than 20 years of experience in realizing scientific and corporate designs, books, infographics, magazines, exhibitions and websites.